CS-SI/eodag/README.rst

     * List product types: list of supported products and their description

-    * Search products (by product type) : searches products according to the search criteria provided
+    * Search products (by product type or uid) : searches products according to the search criteria provided

     * Download products : download product “as is"